Luke Maile Player Props: Reds vs. Cubs

 Luke Maile At The Plate

-- Maile is hitting .255 with two doubles, three home runs and three walks.
+- Maile has two doubles, three home runs and three walks while batting .255.

-- Looking at the 20 games he has played this season, he's hit a long ball in three of them (15.0%), and in 5.5% of his trips to the plate.
+- Looking at the 20 games he has played this season, he's hit a home run in three of them (15.0%), and in 5.5% of his trips to the plate.

-- Maile has driven in a run in three games this year (15.0%), including two games with multiple runs batted in.
+- Maile has driven in a run in three games this season (15.0%), including two games with multiple runs batted in.

-- He has scored in six games this year (30.0%), but has had no multi-run games.
+- He has scored a run in six of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.